mitanabe/GetSPODocLibPerms/Readme.md

 -startPath ...
 (OPTIONAL) The start/root folder path to get the permissions underneath.

+-UseREST ...
+(OPTIONAL) $true for Speed Oriented option (BETA).
+Might not be stable.

 -ShowAllItems ...
 (OPTIONAL) Show all permissions.
 Non-Unique permissions will be exported from cache of the parent role assignments.
 Default : $false

 Example)